phunanon/Chika/README.md

 `(fn func-name[ N params] [1-N forms])`: a function definition, with 0-N parameter symbols separated by spaces, and 1-N forms.

-`;...`: a comment, which can be suitated on a new line or at the end of one.
+`//...`: a comment, which can be suitated on a new line or at the end of one.

+`/*...*/`: a multiline comment.

 `,`: a comma, treated as whitespace.